Carlos Ross

-Carlos Esteban Ross Cotal (born 23 November 1990) is a Chilean footballer who plays as a winger for Sport Huancayo.
-He has been international with his country (Chile).
+Carlos Esteban Ross Cotal (born 23 November 1990) is a Chilean footballer who plays as a winger for Deportes Copiapó.

-Ross has played in six countries, three continents (South America, Europe, Asia).
-He has also been summoned five times to the (Chile national football team).
+Ross has played in six countries, and three continents (South America, Europe, and Asia).
+He has also been summoned two times to the (Chile national football team).

-In 2019, he played the International Cup (Copa Sudamericana), was the top assist provider and team of the year of (2019 Copa Bicentenario), also top assist provider and 2nd top score in the team Sport Huancayo.
-In 2022 he returns to the Professional League of Peru (LIGA 1).
-In his first ten games he has made seven assists and scored two goals.
+Club career

+After three seasons with Peruvian club Sport Huancayo, Ross returned to his homeland and joined Deportes Copiapó for the 2025 season.

 International career

 He has played with the best generation of players in the history of the Chile national team: Alexis Sánchez, Arturo Vidal, Claudio Bravo, Jorge Valdivia, Gary Medel, among others.

 The coaches who called Ross to the national team were Marcelo Bielsa and Claudio Borghi.
+He was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammates in Coquimbo Unido, Nicolás Ortiz and Carlos Escobar.

-He has been summoned on five occasions to the Chile national football team, playing three matches.
+He has been summoned on five occasions to the Chile national football team, playing two matches.

-He made his debut in the national team against Venezuela, entering by José Pedro Fuenzalida, in the city of Temuco, Chile, in that match also they played Gary Medel, Eduardo Vargas, Charles Aránguiz, among others.
+He made his debut in the national team against Venezuela, entered by José Pedro Fuenzalida, in the city of Temuco, Chile, in that match also played Gary Medel, Eduardo Vargas, Charles Aránguiz, among others.

 His second game was against the selection of Northern Ireland, entering by Arturo Vidal. in the city of Chillán, Chile.

 Participates in a friendly match which made Chile.
 In South Africa, against New Zealand.